TrashSquid/TrashSquid/README.md

 ## About Me

-I'm a cybersecurity student at DePaul University and I have an associates degree in Computer Information Technology.
+I'm a cybersecurity student at DePaul University with an associates degree in Computer Information Technology.
 I enjoy finding security vulnerabilities in my free time and learning more about all things cybersecurity.

 Currently all repositories on this account are exclusively personal projects.